Kellswork/agirl.codes/posts/complete-guide-build-react-forms-with-usestate-hook.md

 Get rid of everything you don't need, here's a link to what my app looks like after getting rid of content and files I don't need; [Cleanup application](https://github.com/Kellswork/contact-info/tree/cleanup-application)

-In the src folder, create a file `src/components/ContactForm.jsx`, this componenet  contains the code to build the form.
+In the src folder, create a file `src/components/ContactForm.jsx`, this component  contains the code to build the form.

 ```jsx